115one/115.1-Mobile-Landing-Page/privacy.md

 By using the App, you acknowledge our collection, use and sharing of your personal information as set forth in the relevant sections of this policy.
 You also acknowledge that by providing your personal information through the App your personal information is directly transferred to and accessed by our personnel in the United States.
 If you do not wish for your personal information to be used in the manner set out in this policy or transferred to the United States, you should not download, access or use the App.

-2. Children Under the Age of 13
+# 2. Children Under the Age of 13

 The App is not intended for children under 13 years of age, and we do not knowingly collect personal information from children under 13.
 If we learn we have collected or received personal information from a child under 13 without verification of parental consent, we will delete that information.
 If you believe we might have any information from or about a child under 13, please contact us (Contact Information) and we will delete the information.

 Additional information for European users

 In addition, we may limit how we collect, use and store some of the information of European Users between 13 and 16.
 In some cases, this means we will be unable to provide certain functionality to these users.
 If we need to rely on consent as a legal basis for processing your information and your country requires consent from a parent, we may require your parent’s consent before we collect and use that information.

-3. Information We Collect and How We Collect It
+# 3. Information We Collect and How We Collect It
 We collect information from and about users of our App:

 Directly from you when you provide it to us (for example, when you download the App and/or complete data fields within the App or otherwise upload or provide information to or through the App).

 Automatically when you use the App.

-3.1.Information You Provide to Us
+### 3.1 Information You Provide to Us
 When you download, register with, or use this App, we ask you to provide information:

 By which you may be personally identified, such as name, photo, postal address, email address, telephone number, age / date of birth, gender, geography, language, personal spiritual experience, spiritual gifts, areas of service and interest, personal testimony and payment information or other personal information ("personal information").